Pointwise convergence of noncommutative Fourier series: Concrete examples

-for all $3/2<p\leq \infty$; the convergence holds indeed for all $1<p\leq\infty$ if we consider the lacunary subsequence associated with $(S^{2^j})_j$.
+the a.u. (or b.a.u.) convergence holds indeed for all $1<p\leq\infty$ if we consider the lacunary subsequence associated with $(S^{2^j})_j$.
 We will also study the similar means on all non-abelian discrete amenable (quantum) groups in Section \ref{sec:fejer nc}.

 ii) \emph{Noncommutative Bochner-Riesz means}: Let $\mathbb F $ be a non-abelian free group of finitely many generators and $|\ |$ be its natural word length function.
 For any $\delta > 1-2/p$ we have